aidanmrli/rwm-pt-pytorch/README.md

 A modular high-level library to run high-dimensional Monte Carlo algorithms (e.g. Metropolis algorithm) simulations across a variety of scaling and annealing conditions.

 ## To run a single experiment:
-Go to experiment.py (in the root directory).
-Adjust the simulation arguments as necessary:
+Run experiment.py (in the root directory).
+Adjust the simulation arguments as necessary before the experiment:
 - change the dimension of the target and proposal distributions
 - proposal variance (sigma)
 - number of iterations